ngoldbaum/RunNotebook/README.md

 currently accept a user namespace, so all imports necessary for the code to run must be included in the source.

+See the `example` folder in the root of the repository for a full, working example using a basic sphinx configuration.

 ## Known issues

 These extensions use a version of the 'full' HTML output from the nbconvert HTML output.
-This includes the full notebook CSS which will probably conflict with your documentation theme.
-There are some monkeypatches to reduce the impact of the notebook CSS on the document, but it is like that the monkeypatching is fragile.
+This includes the full notebook CSS.
+There's some CSS monkeypatching that happens to reduce the impact of the notebook CSS on the document, which might conflict with your documentation theme.
+If it turns out that the monkeypatching is fragile and there are visual issues in your preferred docs theme, please let me know by opening a github issue.